TITLE: Advocacy Manager

 LOCATION: Washington, D.C.

-REPORTS TO: Senior Policy Director
+REPORTS TO: Policy Director

 Friends of the Global Fight Against AIDS, Tuberculosis and Malaria (“Friends”) works to end the worldwide burden of AIDS, tuberculosis and malaria.
 We educate, engage, and mobilize U.S. decision makers to support the Global Fund to Fight AIDS, Tuberculosis and Malaria (“Global Fund”), the world’s largest public health financier.
 The Global Fund supports treatment, prevention and care programs for the three diseases – and larger health security and pandemic response capacity locally — in more than 100 low- and middle-income countries.
 In addition, we advocate with policymakers in support of the U.S. bilateral health programs (PEPFAR, PMI, and the USAID TB program), and advocate for global pandemic prevention, preparedness and response policies and institutions grounded in human rights and implementing country leadership.
 Friends works very closely with the Global Fund in Geneva, and with civil society partners and coalitions in the United States, in other high-income donor countries (e.g., in Europe and Japan), and in low- and middle-income countries around the world.

 The Advocacy Manager is a part of the Policy team and will play a vital role within the organization.
-The position reports to the Senior Policy Director.
+The position reports to the Policy Director.

 Duties

-Third, the Advocacy Manager will be the lead staffer in coordinating Friends’ events to build audiences of staff and principals in the policy-making community as well as the broader advocacy community, in the U.S. and abroad.
-These events range from panel discussions, webinars with experts and advocates and in-person events on Capitol Hill with thought leaders and frontline health specialists conducted by Friends’ senior staff.
+Third, the Advocacy Manager will also be the lead staffer in coordinating events to educate policymakers or discuss emerging ideas in global health policy.
+These events range from panel discussions, webinars and in-person events with experts, advocates, thought leaders and frontline health specialists.

 The ideal candidate will bring experience and connections from the advocacy or legislative sectors, be energetic and motivated, work well in a team, and have a problem-solving attitude.
-This is a full-time, exempt opportunity reporting directly to the Senior Policy Director based in our Washington, D.C. office.
+This is a full-time, exempt opportunity reporting directly to the Policy Director based in our Washington, D.C. office.

 Knowledge, Skills, and Abilities